 Built in the 1400s for the chief of the Macneil clan. this is the only surviving example of a medieval castle in the Western Isles.
 You can visit the island by boat.

-O The Barra plane
+The Barra plane is

-The Barra plane is unique as it is the 🤻 only scheduled flight in the world that uses a beach as the runway!
+unique as it is the 🤻 only scheduled flight in the world that uses a beach as the runway!